Индианагийн

 Panelists:

-Langan Otgontuya (National Academy of Governance*, *Mongolia), "Economic and
+Langan Otgontuya (National Academy of Governance*, *Mongolia), "Economic

 William Slaymaker (Wayne State College), ""Mine Or(e) Bust" Ethical and Enviromental